Select your view and perform common grid actions.

 Note: After filtering features for a specific program, features that are not related to that program might be displayed.
 These features are indirectly related to a program, via their children.
 Filter for program with the Field filters if you want to display only items that are directly related.

-In the Backlog and Team Backlog modules: Select the release and sprint context under the top banner.
+In the Backlog and Team Backlog modules, select the release context from the top banner.

 The Release drop down in the Backlog module is filtered according to the selected programs.